Fred Gehrke: Regular season

+Playoffs

 Retirement and broadcasting

 Gehrke spent three more seasons with Rams.
 From 1945 to 1948, he beat out Tom Harmon and Les Horvath for the starting job at running back.
 Both men were Heisman Trophy winners.
 In 1950, he was traded to the Chicago Cardinals.
 In mid-season Chicago traded him to San Francisco 49ers.
 He scored his last touchdown with San Francisco.
 By this time, Gehrke was tired of the constant moving and traveling that came with being an NFL player.
 He retired as a player at the age of 31.
 Upon his retirement from professional football, Gehrke returned to Northrup and moved into an administrative post as head of the department.
 However, he was still involved in football.
 On weekends he would assist his former roommate, Harmon, who was announcing San Francisco 49ers and college football games.
 He held the job with Harmon for the next 13 seasons.

 Denver Broncos and the USFL

 In 1964, Gehrke was approached by Mac Speedie, a former Utah Utes football player who was then the coach of the American Football League's Denver Broncos, to become a pro scout for Denver.
 Gehrke repeatedly turned down the offer.
 He finally accepted the position.
 He then rose from personnel director to general manager to vice-president of the team.

 In 1981 the team was sold to Edgar Kaiser, a Canadian businessman who brought in his own personnel.
 Gehrke and coach Red Miller were asked to resign.
 However, Gehrke and Red Miller were hired by Denver Gold of the United States Football League.
 But after three years the league folded, and Gehrke's life in football finally came to an end.

 Gehrke died at his home in Palm Springs, California, on February 9, 2002.
 He was buried in the Salt Lake City Cemetery.